WebDeverDan/WebDeverDan/README.md

 ## Some info about me~

-- :wave: Currently working on a roller skate trail/spot and group directory!
-Target date of v1.0.0 is May 01, 2022.
+- :wave: Currently working on a roller skate/blade skate trail directory and community site!
+Target date for beta release is Summer of 2022.
 - 💬 Ask me about my welcome message :)
 - 📫 How to reach me: email -> danielbvideo@gmail.com or linkedIn -> www.linkedin.com/in/daniel-bradley828